conradakunga/Blog/_posts/2025-07-05-conditional-summary-expressions-in-devexpress-xtrareports.md

 There are several ways to approach this problem.

-1. **Filter at source** and do simple binding with a summary function
+1. **Filter at source** and do simple binding with a summary function.
-2. **Filter at the report level** using the [FilterString](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReportBase.FilterString) property  and do simple binding with a summary function
+2. **Filter at the report level** using the [FilterString](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReportBase.FilterString) property  and do simple binding with a summary function.
-3. **Manipulate the display of each row** perhaps using an [expression](https://docs.devexpress.com/XtraReports/120091/detailed-guide-to-devexpress-reporting/use-expressions), and have a custom summary function
+3. **Manipulate the display of each row,** perhaps using an [expression](https://docs.devexpress.com/XtraReports/120091/detailed-guide-to-devexpress-reporting/use-expressions), and have a custom summary function

 The first two are the simplest.
 But are not always possible.

-1. You have no control of the source data
+1. You have no control over the source data.
-2. You have no control of the data source at the report level, and therefore cannot filter at that level
+2. You have no control over the data source at the report level, and therefore cannot filter at that level.
-3. You are manipulating the details row directly, perhaps using a formula to show / hide rows.
-This is common if you expose the end user designer.
+3. You are manipulating the details row directly, perhaps using a formula to show/hide rows.
+This is common if you expose the end-user designer.
 4. Other reasons

 In such a situation, the default summary function **will do the wrong thing**: